 Track Four (Mar 21-22, Apr 18-19)

-Public Finance And Budgeting (Location: To Be Determined)
+Public Finance And Budgeting (Location: Sheriff's Training Academy)

 Focus: To provide essential information concerning the practice of public finance and budgeting.
 The basics of finance, budgeting and public sector accounting and auditing will be explored in detail.
 Additional topics include cut back management and economic development.

 Track Five (May 23-24, June 20-21)